Navid200/xDrip/docs/Dexcom_page.md

 [xDrip](../README.md) >> [Features](./Features_page.md) >> xDrip & Dexcom

 If you use xDrip with a Dexcom G5, G6, G7 or Dexcom ONE transmitter, this page contains information that may help you.
+xDrip is not supported by Dexcom.
+It is supported by volunteers who need it for their own use.
+You are welcome to use it.
+But, please consult with a medical professional (Endocrinologist) for any decisions for controlling your diabetes.
 <br/>

 ---